therealbill/redskull-cli/README.md

    help, h      Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --help, -h                   show help --generate-bash-completion
+   --rpcaddr, -r "localhost:8001"       Redskull RCP address in form 'ip:port' [$REDSKULL_RPCADDR] --help, -h                   show help --generate-bash-completion
    --version, -v                print the version
 ```

+## Selecting your RedSkull RPC Address

+If running this on a redskull node running all defaults, no work needs to be done.

+If however you are running this elsewhere or have changed the RPC port Redskull
+listens on, you can either set the environment variable "REDSKULL_RPCADDR" to
+the `IP:PORT` address of the RCP endpoint (which can be a TCP load balancer,
+DNS RR, etc. ) or pass the option as listed in the `help` output.

 ## Example